Rajaryan99/Accredian-clone/README.md

 - Writing the Tailwind responsive classes for each section (breakpoints, grid layouts) - this saved a lot of time honestly, doing 8 sections responsive by hand would've taken way longer
 - Helping me figure out the SVG path/Bezier curve math for the CAT framework wavy connector, that one I would not have figured out on my own quickly
 - Catching the routing mistake I made above (sections as routes instead of components) and explaining why it breaks the navbar scroll behavior
-- Reviewing my API route code for the lead form and pointing out validation gaps

 **GitHub Copilot** - mostly just autocomplete while I was writing component code, typing out the `.map()` renders for things like testimonials/features arrays, and TypeScript interfaces.
 Standard day to day coding speed-up, not really "building" anything on its own.